The Importance of meeting people in real life and how to maximise your time

 How to find the right people LinkedIn connections are a good place to start as you can be specific about the type of person you want to meet.
 Also search your 1st level connections as it’s very easy to forget who you’re connected too.
 People in your immediate network will change roles and move companies and locations without you knowing.
 Ask for introductions to 2nd connections, even when you don’t necessarily know your 1st connection that well.
 Just make sure you offer them a decent reason as to why they should make the connection.

 2 of my favourite ways to meet people is at targeted dinners and the best for me in London come from 9others & Table Crowd.
 9others arranges a meal with ‘9 other people’ (clever name) and tends to be focused on business.
-Table Crowd hold targeted meals in great restaurants or in private room that is very subject specific e.g. EdTech, Women In Tech; Meet an Investor etc.
+Table Crowd hold targeted meals in great restaurants or in a private room that is very subject-specific e.g. EdTech, Women In Tech; Meet an Investor etc.

 I have also really enjoyed spending time with Tech London Advocates.
 I am a member of the Health Working Group and I get involved in helping to co-ordinate their mentoring programme.
 Tech London Advocates also has working groups across Corporate Innovation, Education, LGBTQ etc. There are also global groups now too.
 I thoroughly recommend you get involved.
 You get out what you put in.